GoogleCloudPlatform/cloud-builders/mvn/README.md

 # Tool builder: `gcr.io/cloud-builders/mvn`

-This Container Builder build step runs Maven.
+This Cloud Build builder runs Maven.
 It also includes a number of dependencies that are precached within the image.

 ## Building this builder